 Activities in the "all other" category include the Partnership's service business, which is primarily engaged in the sale, installation and servicing of a wide variety of home comfort equipment, particularly in the areas of heating and ventilation.
-In addition, the Partnership's equity investment in IH and investments in biodigester systems for the production of RNG are included within "all other".
+In addition, the Partnership's platform of RNG businesses and the equity investment in IH are included within "all other".